raymondworkshop/old.myblog/_posts/language/2017-04-18-oral-english.md

 * learn complete sentences
 * learn to listen
   - listen what others are saying

 * **practice asking questions**
   - "what are your views on that?"
   - "How about you, what do you think?"

 * produce english by writing

 #### polite
 request - can, could, man, might
-"Can I have ..., please?"
+"Can I have .., please?"

 decline - "That is a good idea.
 I would like to join in but I have another appointment today."

+sorry - "I want to apologise."
+"I owe you an apology"  "my mistake"  "I want to apologise for my behavior / to someone"  "I sincerely apologise" ..
+"I take full responsibly ..."

+#### 49 - Photo Finish
+**I'm glad you feel you've finally** put it all together.

+**What do you think you're going to do?**

+**I've been through every section with** you, Richard.  (我和你一起已经检查过每一部分)

+**I'd like to make an appointment with** him.

+My name is ..., **I'm here to see** Mr. Carlson.
+This is a crazy morning.

+**Thank you for seeing me on such short nice**.
+**Let's get right to it**. (咱们开门见山吧)

+"**well**, I'd describe it as a book"

+**I am gald you like** it.

+you've **left out** street performance.

+**you won't be disappointed**, Mr. Carlson.
+Thanks.

 #### 46 - Full of surprises
 You bet I do (我当然)